Skirlez/void-stranger-endless-void/README.md

 You can create your own levels with it, and upload them to a server (a [Voyager](https://github.com/hexfae/voyager) instance).

-This repository contains its project file, the UndertaleModTool script used to merge it into the game (`merger.csx`), UndertaleModTool scripts to add and remove game assets from the project (located in the `/assetscripts` folder), and patches applied to the game on-merge (`/patches`).
+This repository contains its project file, the UndertaleModTool script used to merge it into the game (`merger.csx`), UndertaleModTool scripts to add and remove game assets from the project (all located in the `/projectscripts/csx` folder), and patches applied to the game on-merge (`/patches`).

 The project is set up like this, as opposed to just a plain UndertaleModTool mod, for several reasons:
 - Much faster iteration